emmanuelcormier/bigiq/docs/class1/module5/lab1.rst

   :align: center
   :scale: 50%

-4. Click on CPB_Policy policy to open its parameters
+4. Click on *templates-default* policy to open its parameters

 - Expand the Policy Building tab and click on settings.
 Note the defaults